Driving in the United States is one of the best experiences you can have in this gigantic country.

 - It cannot be parked in places for the disabled (unless authorized), in areas with red or yellow lines, bus stops, or water outlets for firefighters.

-- If you’re traveling with infants or toddlers, you need to carry a safety chair.
+- If traveling with infants or toddlers, you must carry a safety chair.

 One of the things you have to keep in mind in America is state laws and federal laws.
 The first are those of each state and can be different, and the second is the laws that apply equally throughout the country.

 Most traffic laws are determined at the state level so that they can vary from state to state.
-You’ll see that the speed limits, driving age, or amount of alcohol you may have in your blood change.
+As a result, you’ll see the speed limits, driving age, or amount of alcohol you may have in your blood change.

 The age at which you can legally drive in the United States varies by state.
 But it’s between the age of 16 and 18.